It’s that time of year! Fundraising season is upon us and it’s time to set some big year-end fundraising goals and go after them!

-We call it Fundraising Season and the key to maximizing your revenue potential is to have and execute a plan.
+We call it Fundraising Season and the key to maximizing your revenue potential during this special time of year is to have and execute a plan.

 Shooting from the hip does NOT work at any point during the year, but it’s a really bad idea during fundraising season.